sayglenn/http-server/README.md

 ## Design Considerations

 1. Implemented a custom `ThreadPool` class that uses basic C++ libraries such as `std::mutex`, `std::atomic`, `std::condition_variable`.
 This was done for a few reasons:

    - Allow for concurrent requests to be handled at the same time without crashing using `std::thread`.
    - Reduces overhead from creating a new thread per HTTP Request and destroying it afterwards, making it more memory efficient.

+2. Supports persistent connections which contain the `Connection: keep-alive` header to allow clients to reuse TCP connections.

+3. RESTful `/file` endpoint to ensure both `GET` and `POST` methods are supported, using `std::fstream` and restricting to a base directory.

 ## Sending Requests